lightning/bolts/ext-dynamic-commitments.md

 #### Rationale

-If both sides have sent and received `dyn_propose_reply` without the `reject` bit before the connection closed, it is simple to continue.
-If one side has sent and received `dyn_propose_reply` without the `reject` bit and the other side has only sent `dyn_propose_reply`, the flow is recoverable on reconnection as the side that hasn't received `dyn_propose_reply` knows that the other side accepted their last sent `dyn_propose` based on the `propose_height` in the reestablish message.
+If both sides have sent and received `dyn_ack` before the connection closed, it is simple to continue.
+If one side has sent and received `dyn_ack` the other side has only sent `dyn_ack`, the flow is recoverable on reconnection as the side that hasn't received `dyn_ack` knows that the other side accepted their last sent `dyn_propose` based on the `propose_height` in the reestablish message.

+## Flushing Phase

+Once the Negotiation Phase is complete, the channel enters a Flushing Phase similar to the procedure that occurs during `shutdown`.
+During this phase, no new HTLCs may be added by either party, but they may be removed, either by a fulfill or fail operation.
+Once all HTLCs have been cleared from both sides of the channel, and the `revoke_and_ack`'s have been exchanged to commit to this empty state, we enter the execution phase.

+## Execution Phase

-## Musig2 Taproot
+### * -> Musig2 Taproot

 This section describes how dynamic commitments can upgrade regular channels to simple taproot channels.
 The regular dynamic proposal phase is executed followed